secure-systems-lab/dsse/protocol.md

     try.

 *   EXTENSION: Optional, unauthenticated object used to store signature-specific information.
-Extensions are identified by a type field that unambiguously describes the fields for the extension.
-The details for each extension's type and its fields must be agreed upon out-of-band by the signer and verifier, though some well-known extension types may be listed and defined in the DSSE specification.
+Extensions are identified by a `kind` field that unambiguously describes the fields for the extension.
+The details for each extension and its fields must be agreed upon out-of-band by the signer and verifier, though some well-known extensions may be [listed](extensions.md) and defined in the DSSE specification.
 Verifiers MUST use extension fields as a matter of convenience and they MUST ensure that extension fields are not relied upon exclusively for security decisions.
 For example, an extension field that contains an X.509 certificate chain MUST NOT be trusted to provide the root certificate, but only intermediate certificates.
+Similarly, the extension MUST NOT be trusted to provide the public key that must be used to verify the signature.

 Functions: